 Geordan Hammond, Ph.D., Director of the Manchester Wesley Research Centre, Senior Lecturer in Church History and Wesley Studies at Nazarene Theological College

-Dr Hammond is currently working on a number of publishing projects including revising his doctoral thesis for publication and missions in the eighteenth-century Church of England.
-He is co-editor of Wesley and Methodist Studies, is a Fellow of The University of Manchester and Australasian Centre for Wesleyan Research, and is a Member of the Royal Historical Society.
+Dr Hammond is currently working on several publishing projects relating to the recent 'George Whitefield at 300' conference.
+He is co-editor of Wesley and Methodist Studies, an Honorary Research Fellow of The University of Manchester and Australasian Centre for Wesleyan Research, and a Member of the Royal Historical Society.
 Currently he serves on the committees of the Charles Wesley Society and Ecclesiastical History Society.
 Dr Hammond would welcome enquiries from postgraduate students in modern church history and historical theology and is particularly interested in supervising students in Wesley Studies, eighteenth-century Methodism, and the Church of England in the eighteenth century.

 Geordan Hammond and Peter S. Forsaith, eds.
 Religion, Gender and Industry: Exploring Church and Methodism in a Local Setting (Pickwick Publications, 2011).